ADORSYS-GIS/obg-ansible-deployment/README.md

 2. Verify your SSH service is running
 3. Check that you have the correct permissions
 4. Ensure you're in the correct directory when running the script
+5. Verify that you're using the correct inventory file for your environment
-5. For Linux (Ubuntu) users, if you run into this error:
+6. For Linux (Ubuntu) users, if you run into this error:
    ```
    FAILED! => {"changed": false, "msg": "Failed to update apt cache: unknown reason"}
    ```